octobercms/docs/3.x/extend/forms/relations.md

 # Relation Controller

 **Relation Behavior** is a controller modifier used for easily managing complex [model](../database/model.md) relationships on a page.
-Not to be confused with [List relation columns](lists.md#oc-available-column-types) or [Form relation fields](forms.md#widget-relation) that only provide simple management.

 Relation behavior depends on [relation definitions](#oc-relationship-types).
 In order to use the relation behavior you should add the `Backend\Behaviors\RelationController` definition to the `$implement` field of the controller class.
 Also, the `$relationConfig` class property should be defined and its value should refer to the YAML file used for [configuring the behavior options](#oc-configuring-the-relation-behavior).